ianbollinger/purescript-style-guide/purescript-style.md

   }
 ```

 ### 1.10.
-Each element in a list on its own line
+Place each element in a long array on its own line

-Each successive element in a list should be placed on its own line, preceded by
+Each successive element in a long array should be placed on its own line, preceded by
 a comma and a space.
+If an array literal doesn't fit on a single line then it should
+be considered "long".

+#### Rationale

+This makes for more readable diffs when having to alter a long list.

 #### Examples